rust-lang/unsafe-code-guidelines/reference/src/layout/arrays-and-slices.md

-# Layout of Rust array types
+# Layout of Rust array types and slices

+## Layout of Rust array types

 Array types, `[T; N]`, store `N` values of type `T` with a constant _stride_.
 Here, _stride_ is the distance between each pair of consecutive values within